alxlit/alxlit.github.io/_posts/2014-01-24-latex-and-matlab-workflow.md

 \end{figure}
 {% endhighlight %}

-The relatively new `external` library renders plots to separate numbered PDF files, e.g. `project_figure-0.pdf`.
+The `external` library renders plots to separate numbered PDF files, e.g. `project_figure-0.pdf`.
 Plots are re-rendered when their source file is modified.
-There are a few annoying details you should be aware of:

-* When you remove or reorder plots, the numbering gets messed up and you'll have to delete all the previous renderings.
-* You have to configure your editor to use `-shell-escape` (see below)
+Just note that you have to configure your editor to use `-shell-escape` (see below).

-I'm using `lualatex`, which is included with TeX Live.
+I use `lualatex`, which is included with TeX Live.
-The original `pdflatex` runs out of memory (uses a fixed amount, difficult to configure) easily when rendering TikZ plots.
+The default `pdflatex` runs out of memory quickly when rendering TikZ (uses a fixed amount that is hard to configure).
 I haven't run into any compatability issues yet.

-As a rule of thumb, you should try to limit your generated TikZ plots to less than 250kb, to keep render time short.
+As a rule of thumb, you should try to limit your generated TikZ plots to less than 250 KiB, to keep render time short.
 This can be a problem for plots with lots of data, and where uniform decimation doesn't preserve the original shape.
 You may have to get creative.